Shear Modulus or Modulus of Rigidity (PDF)

 • Shear Strength is the maximum value of shear stress that a material can withstand without fracture or failure.

-Shear modulus of Steel and other materials
+Shear Modulus of Steel and Other Materials

 The shear modulus of carbon steel is 77 GPa and the same for stainless steel is 77.2 GPa.
 The modulus of rigidity of water is considered zero.
 The modulus of rigidity values at room temperature for other common materials are tabulated below: